Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • artificial or mixed feeding.

-In children, the development of facial allergies (red spots) is most often associated with the use of cow's milk, citrus fruits, chocolate, eggs, fish, spices and strawberries.
-In adults, nuts, seafood, spices, fresh fruits and vegetables act as allergens.
+In children, the development of allergies on the face (red spots) is most often associated with the use of cow's milk, citrus fruits, chocolate, eggs, fish, spices and strawberries.
+In adults, nuts, seafood, spices, fresh fruits and vegetables act as an allergen.
 Cow protein (casein and whey protein) has an allergic effect on the body.

-The greatest danger for babies is unpasteurized milk, since the proteins in it remain unchanged.
-Meat is less likely to cause allergies, as in the process heat treatment some of the proteins are destroyed.
-Allergy symptoms are obvious.
+The greatest danger to babies is unpasteurized milk, since the proteins in it remain unchanged.
+Meat is less likely to cause allergies, as in the process heat treatment some proteins are destroyed.
+Allergy symptoms are visible.
 Cow's milk proteins can cause several types of allergic reactions.
 In some countries, the rash is caused by eating eggs.

-In this case, protein is a great danger.
+In this case, protein is a big danger.

 Half of children with allergies are hypersensitive to this product.
-These babies need to remove the protein and only eat the yolks.
-With food allergies, facial skin redness, itching, and a rash may occur.
+Such babies need to remove the protein and give only the yolks to eat.
+With food allergies, redness of the skin of the face, itching and the presence of a rash are possible.
 Respiratory disorders and systemic manifestations of the disease in the form of anaphylaxis are often observed.
-Most often it is observed on hazelnuts and peanuts.
+It is most often seen on hazelnuts and peanuts.

 • harmful professional factors;